-AI Highlights Climate Change Denial Trends in the US
+AI Study Reveals US Climate Denial Trends

 In a landmark study published by Scientific Reports on February 14, 2024, researchers from the University of Michigan have unveiled the contours of climate change skepticism across the United States, drawing on advanced artificial intelligence (AI) and social media analytics.
 This comprehensive examination reveals a critical insight: nearly 15% of Americans deny the reality of climate change, shedding light on the significant disparities in belief across different regions and demographic groups.